pdimens/harpy/Workflows/Simulate/simulate-linkedreads.md

 # :icon-flame: Simulate Linked Reads [!badge variant="danger" text="being deprecated"]
 Simulate linked reads from a genome

-!!!danger SLATED FOR DEPRECATION
+!!!danger DEPRECATION NOTICE
-The simulate linkedreads workflow is being replaced with [mimick](https://pdimens.github.io/mimick) !!!
+The simulate linkedreads workflow is being replaced with [mimick](https://pdimens.github.io/mimick).
+It will be officially removed from Harpy starting with version 3.3.
+!!!